andrewtran28/microblog-flask/README.md

 # microblog-flask
-A blog application written in Python with the Flash framework.
+A blog application written in Python with the Flask framework.
 This application follows the "Flask Mega-Tutorial" by Miguel Grinberg.